Checking date: 04/04/2025 20:40:11

 Objectives

-This formative course provides first-year students with a better understanding of legal concepts through their historical analysis within the framework of various and successive political models.
-Although they are grounded in Western legal tradition, these concepts were reformulated by the Enlightenment and the Liberal Revolution and have acquired today (following the crisis of the liberal system and the triumph of the constitutional and democratic state) a whole new meaning.
-Only by becoming aware of this historical depth can students understand and value the conceptual tools they will employ in a globalized and changing legal order.
-In this course, students will learn about the evolution of the legal system, its institutions, and the legal-political doctrines.
-This way, they will discover the social value of the law, acquire a critical sense of its evolution, and develop their ability to synthesize information.
-In short, it will provide students with interpretive elements that will allow them to take ownership of their professional future instead of simply being the recipients of facts.
+Historical Foundations of the Legal System is a formative course that provides students with a deeper understanding of legal concepts through their historical analysis within the framework of various and successive political models.
+These concepts, originally derived from Western legal tradition, were reinterpreted by the Enlightenment and the liberal revolution, and today (after the crisis of the liberal system and the triumph of the constitutional and democratic state) carry a new significance.
+Only through an awareness of this historical depth can students fully comprehend and assess the instruments they will use in a globalized and unstable legal order.
+Throughout the course, through the study of the evolution of the normative system, certain institutions, and legal-political doctrine, students will be able to discover the social value of law, develop critical thinking, enhance their capacity for synthesis, and ultimately equip themselves with interpretive tools that will allow them to be active participants in their professional future, rather than mere accumulators of data.

 Description of contents: programme